 How much money will I need for Queenstown?

-Honestly, it completely depends on how frugal you are, what experiences you want during your trip, and your general lifestyle.
+Honestly, it completely depends on how frugal you are, what experiences you want during your trip, and your general lifestyle while you are backpacking in Queenstown.

 To help you out, I’ve put together two money-related posts about New Zealand